 Done in the right way, with the right team, facilitator, approach, and resources, a design sprint takes you from a world of unknowns to a clear, proven answer.
 All in 5 days or less.

 So the next time you’re faced with asking “what do we do next?”
 Don’t just jump into the solutions.
 Use a design sprint to give you the insights you need without putting your company and your livelihood at risk.

 Want help getting the most out of your design sprint?
-Sprintwell has years of experience facilitating design sprints at companies like LinkedIn, Medallia, SoundHound, Springs Global, and Resolve, which is led by Dr. Tom Frieden – former Director of the Centers for Disease Control and Prevention.
+Sprintwell has years of experience facilitating design sprints (and more) at companies like LinkedIn, Medallia, Capital Group, SoundHound, Springs Global, Indigo, and Resolve.
 We also teach and mentor at the Stanford d.school, General Assembly, and 500 Startups.